Rockies vs. Red Sox Player Props Betting Odds

 |2

-- Rafael Devers has recorded 61 hits with 16 doubles, 15 home runs and 17 walks.
-He has driven in 52 runs.
+- Alex Verdugo has collected 71 hits with 19 doubles, two triples, five home runs and 26 walks.
+He has driven in 24 runs with three stolen bases.

 |Opponent